ecbell/ecbell/README.md

 - 👋 Hi, I’m @ecbell
-- 👀 I’m a beginner coder learning to code.
+- 👀 I’m developing skills for full-stack development.
-- 🌱 I’m currently learnining Ruby and Java!
+- 🌱 I’m currently learning Ruby on Rails, HTML, CSS, and Javascript!
 - 📫 How to reach me ...

 <!---